PGDip in International Wildlife Conservation Practice

 Please note that the course is not suitable for individuals who are not currently working in an ecology or conservation research role.
-For entry-level ecology and wildlife conservation courses, please see the Short and Online Courses in the natural sciences run by the Department of Continuing Education.
+For entry-level ecology and wildlife conservation courses, please see the Short and Online Courses in the natural sciences run by the Department for Continuing Education.

-The allocation of graduate supervision for this course is the responsibility of the WildCRU and the Department of Zoology and/or Department for Continuing Education, and this role will usually be performed by the Course Director.
+The allocation of graduate supervision for this course is the responsibility of the WildCRU and the Department of Biology and/or Department for Continuing Education, and this role will usually be performed by the Course Director.

 It is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
-Under exceptional circumstances a supervisor may be found outside the WildCRU, the Department of Zoology and the Department for Continuing Education.
+Under exceptional circumstances a supervisor may be found outside the WildCRU, the Department of Biology and the Department for Continuing Education.

 Graduates of the course continue to build on their role as field biologists and conservation practitioners, working within national wildlife management and protected area systems, for NGOs or as independent practitioners.
 Many graduates further their academic studies within two or three years of completing the course.
 Alumni and tutors stay in contact via a mailing list and private social media group.